 France, Ivory Coast vow to strengthen military cooperation

-French President Emmanuel Macron has vowed to strengthen France's cooperation with Ivory Coast on military and intelligence issues in an effort to help fight Islamic extremism in the region.
-Macron said "we are facing a challenge, the fight against terrorism and for security in our countries and our region," according to a joint statement with Ivory Coast President Alassane Ouattara following a meeting Sunday at the Elysee Palace.
+French President Emmanuel Macron, right, and Ivory Coast's President Alassane Ouattara shake hands at the end of a press conference at the Elysee Palace in Paris, France, Sunday, June 11, 2017.
+PARIS - French President Emmanuel Macron has vowed to strengthen France's cooperation with Ivory Coast on military and intelligence issues in an effort to help fight Islamic extremism in the region.

 Discussions